Shawn-Xu/PPIP/docs/index.md

 ***

-## 3 Minimum system requirements to run PPIP natively in Linux, Windows or Mac:
+## 3 Minimum system requirements to run PPIP natively in Linux or Mac:

 - RAM: 10 GB (more is better)
 - Processor: 1+ CPU (more is better)